 And so, I found not a raisin bread per se, but one where the wrinkly dried fruits could be easily incorporated.
 And not that I want to brag about it, but my idea resulted in a very tasty bread!

-I ended up making the Cinnamon Swirl Oatmeal Toasting Bread, which was actually a variation for another recipe called Honey-Oatmeal Sandwich Bread.
+Cinnamon Swirl Oatmeal Toasting Bread, which was actually a variation for another recipe called Honey-Oatmeal Sandwich Bread.

 The variation with cinnamon turned up delicious, really good!
 The cinnamon-y swirl parts where divine, and the bread itself was so good that I am already planning on making it again, this time in its original form.